Qualifying for Disability Benefits (SSDI) with Back Pain in Pennsylvania

 Almost everyone will experience mild or temporary back pain at one point in their lives.
 But for some people, back pain is so persistent and severe that it can make working completely impossible.
 If you’re suffering from chronic back pain, you could be a good candidate for monthly disability benefits through the Social Security Administration, or SSA.

-At Young, Marr & Associates, our disability lawyers have more than two decades of experience serving the residents of Pennsylvania.
+At Young, Marr & Associates, our Pennsylvania disability lawyers have more than two decades of experience serving our clients.
 Our legal team helps both adult and child applicants, and we have an outstanding success rate of nearly 90% compared to an industry average of just 62%.
 Just because your application has been denied, doesn’t mean you have to give up on your claim.
 To get started discussing your case in a free and confidential legal consultation, call our law offices at (215) 701-6519 in Pennsylvania today.

 What Are the Requirements for Social Security Applicants?